chronicleprotocol/documentation/docs/Intro/Scribe/scribeOptimistic.md

 Currently, Chronicle's challenge period is set to **10 minutes**, though this value is customizable.
 Once the challenge period ends, the optimistic price is finalized and published on the oracle, even if the market price has shifted in the meantime.

+## Running a Challenger

+Users who want to actively participate in the network can look into [running a challenger](https://github.com/chronicleprotocol/challenger-rs).
+Monitoring optimistic pokes and, if necessary, challenging them is incentivized via [ETH rewards](https://github.com/chronicleprotocol/scribe/blob/main/src/IScribeOptimistic.sol).